Table of Contents

 Histoplasmosis can cause acute or chronic splenic disease.
 Acute and subacute splenic histoplasmosis is characterized by multiple scattered hypointense lesions on T1- and T2-weighted images.
 Old lesions typically have multiple sites of calcification which can cause significant MRI blooming artifacts.

 The other inflammatory process known to involve the spleen is sarcoidosis.
-The exact etiology sarcoidosis is still unknown but the condition can cause multiple nodular granulomas within the spleen.
-These lesions typically have low-intensity on T1- and T2-weighted images.
+The exact etiology of sarcoidosis is still unknown, but the condition can cause multiple nodular granulomas within the spleen.
+These lesions typically have low intensity on T1- and T2-weighted images.
 These granulomas typically show very little and delayed enhancement after the administration of gadolinium.
 T2-weighted fat-suppressed images are the best in the visualization of sarcoidosis granulomas within the spleen.